tiernano/tiernano.github.com/_posts/2011-07-05-My-projects.markdown

 So, i have a few public GitHub projects

-* <a href="https://github.com/tiernano/tiernano.github.com">tiernano.github.com</a>: The Code for this site
+* [tiernano.github.com](https://github.com/tiernano/tiernano.github.com): The Code for this site
-* <a href="https://github.com/tiernano/GitPushMSBuild">GitPushMSBuild</a>: trying to get git Push and MSBuild to talk to each other...
+* [GitPushMSBuild](https://github.com/tiernano/GitPushMSBuild): trying to get git Push and MSBuild to talk to each other...
-* <a href="https://github.com/tiernano/GitSharp">GitSharp</a>: Fork of the real <a href="https://github.com/henon/GitSharp">GitSharp project</a>
+* [GitSharp](https://github.com/tiernano/GitSharp): Fork of the real [GitSharp project](https://github.com/henon/GitSharp)
-* <a href="https://github.com/tiernano/WinPhone7Demos">Windows Phone 7 Demos</a>: some demo code i wrote while playing with Windows Phone 7
+* [Windows Phone 7 Demos](https://github.com/tiernano/WinPhone7Demos) some demo code i wrote while playing with Windows Phone 7
-* <a href="https://github.com/tiernano/LogglyNLoggerTarget">Loggly NLogger Target</a>: A NLog Target that pushes to <a href="http://loggly.com">Loggly</a>
+* [Loggly NLogger Target](https://github.com/tiernano/LogglyNLoggerTarget): A NLog Target that pushes to <a href="http://loggly.com">Loggly</a>
-* <a href="https://github.com/tiernano/TiernanOSharedScripts">Tiernano Shared Scripts</a>: scripts from my blog...
+* Tiernano Shared Scripts](https://github.com/tiernano/TiernanOSharedScripts): scripts from [my blog](http://blog.lotas-smartman.net)...
-* <a href="https://github.com/tiernano/Cleverscape.uTorrentClient.WebClient">Cleverscape.uTorrentClient.WebClient</a>: Fork of the <a href="https://github.com/descention/Cleverscape.uTorrentClient.WebClient">Cleverscape.uTorrentClient.WebClient</a> with some fixes.
+* [Cleverscape.uTorrentClient.WebClient](https://github.com/tiernano/Cleverscape.uTorrentClient.WebClient): Fork of the [Cleverscape.uTorrentClient.WebClient](https://github.com/descention/Cleverscape.uTorrentClient.WebClient) with some fixes.

 There are also some private projects... but they are private...